-Income is too low/Insufficient ability to pay.
-The CARD Act of 2009, a federal law passed in the wake of the last recession, prohibits lenders from issuing credit cards to consumers who likely lack the ability to repay any debts they accumulate in using it.
+Income is too low/insufficient ability to pay The CARD Act of 2009, a federal law passed in the wake of the last recession, prohibits lenders from issuing credit cards to consumers who likely lack the ability to repay any debts they accumulate in using them.
 This is typically measured through assessing whether the cardholder could reasonably be able make a minimum payment on the card, assuming they were using the card's full credit limit.
 The consumer's income is also heavily considered.
 If you were rejected for this particular reason, check that you entered your income correctly on the credit card application.

-Recent collection or delinquency.
-Banks turn down customers because they perceive the risk of them not paying their bill as too high.
+Recent collection or delinquency Banks turn down customers because they perceive the risk of them not paying their bill as too high.
 Therefore, you shouldn’t be surprised if a recent debt collection or delinquency on your credit report triggers a rejection.
 Regardless of the circumstances of the event, a card issuer perceives these issues as a signal of financial instability.
 There is no set amount of time to wait after a delinquency or collection.
 In the case of a recent bankruptcy, don’t apply for a new card until the bankruptcy is discharged.
 After a debt collection, delinquency or bankruptcy, your best odds of approval will be for secured credit cards.

 Anyone who is initially rejected for a credit card has a chance to get the decision reversed.
 To do this, you must call one of the reconsideration lines operated by the card issuer.
 The customer service representative should explain to you why you were denied, in case you haven't yet received the formal rejection letter.
 You will also have a chance to argue your case for why the decision should be reversed.
-Endeavor to remain calm and polite on the phone.
+Try to remain calm and polite on the phone.
 You should also be ready with a rationale for granting you the card.
 For example, if you were rejected due to a limited credit history, you may present other recent bills you have been able to pay on time.
 Such explanations and supporting documents, while helping your case, do not assure that the card issuer will reverse the decision.

 Below is a table with some of the largest U.S. credit card issuers and their application reconsideration phone numbers.
 These numbers change frequently.
 If you call one and it doesn't work, contact the bank's application line and ask to be transferred to the recon department.